-Florida is not just a land of sunny beaches and soggy swamps.
-There’s plenty of parks, gardens, nature preserves and arboretums for the young and the young-at-heart to enjoy.
+Florida is not just a land of sunny beaches, although their beaches are fantastic.
+There’s also plenty of parks, gardens, nature preserves and arboretums to enjoy.
 Take long walks, educate yourselves with guided tours and classes, or see rare flowers, plants, and birds.

 We’ve compiled a list of Florida’s 8 most beautiful botanical gardens.
 These attractions are so gorgeous you’ll be wondering how Florida’s natural surroundings can be this jaw-dropping.
 We highly recommend making it a point to stop in to these award-winning gardens on your next trip to the Sunshine State.

 Originally the home of William and Marie Selby, Marie Selby Botanical Gardens today is an urban, bayfront oasis showcasing a living collection of rare and beautiful tropical plants.
-The Gardens is also a respected world leader in the study and conservation of plants, particularly epiphytes–plants adapted to live in the tree canopy, including orchids, bromeliads, gesneriads and ferns.
+The Gardens is also a respected world leader in the study and conservation of plants.

-Nestled on Savannah Road in Fort Pierce is Heathcote Botanical Gardens, known as the green heart of the Treasure Coast.
-Celebrating more than thirty years as St. Lucie County’s first botanical garden visitors enjoy five acres of specialty gardens including a Japanese Garden, Reflection Garden, Herb Garden, Rain-forest, The Citrus Grove, Native Plants Garden and Palm & Cycad Walk.
-The cornerstone of the Gardens is The James J. Smith Bonsai Collection, featuring 100 bonsai trees on permanent display.
-It is the largest public assemblage of tropical bonsai in the United States by one Master – the late Jim Smith.
+Heathcote Botanical Gardens is known as the green heart of the Treasure Coast.
+You will enjoy five acres of specialty gardens including a Japanese Garden, Reflection Garden, Herb Garden, The Citrus Grove and more.
+The James J. Smith Bonsai Collection features 100 bonsai trees on permanent display.
+It is the largest public assemblage of tropical bonsai in the United States.